iCliniq Logo

 I have seen your reports (attachment removed to protect patient identity).

-• Your reports are normal, so no need to get CRP done.
+• Your reports are normal, so there's no need to get CRP done.
 It is just a feeling and not a fever.
 Just monitor your temperature.
-If you have any symptoms or your doubt persists, then you can get yourself examined in detailed by a local physician.
+If you have any symptoms or your doubt persists, then you can get yourself examined in detail by a local physician.

 Patient's Query